DynaSpan/Extended-Dapper/README.md

 - Support for `OneToMany` and `ManyToOne` attributes on entity properties.
     - Choose per `Get(All)` which children you want to include
     - Lazy loading with dedicated methods
 - Support for SQLite, MSSQL and MySQL/MariaDB.
-More planned.
+More planned in the near future.

 ## Changelog
 [View here](CHANGELOG.md)